microsoft/vscode-prompt-tsx/README.md

 }
 ```

-There are a few similar properties which control budget allocation you mind find useful for more advanced cases:
+There are a few similar properties which control budget allocation you might find useful for more advanced cases:

 - `flexReserve`: controls the number of tokens reserved from the container's budget _before_ this element gets rendered.
 For example, if you have a 100 token budget and the elements `<><Foo /><Bar flexGrow={1} flexReserve={30} /></>`, then `Foo` would receive a `PromptSizing.tokenBudget` of 70, and `Bar` would receive however many tokens of the 100 that `Foo` didn't use.
 This is only useful in conjunction with `flexGrow`.